ceph/ceph/doc/install/debian.rst

 several weeks of QA prior to release.

 Add our package repository to your system's list of APT sources.
-See `the testing Debian repository`_ for a complete list of distributions supported. ::
+See `the testing Debian repository`_ for a complete list of Debian and Ubuntu releases supported. ::

 	echo deb http://ceph.com/debian-testing/ $(lsb_release -sc) main | sudo tee /etc/apt/sources.list.d/ceph.list